LanaCreegan/Formula-1/README.md

  Hind is used for the headings and Montserrat is used for the main text.
 Sans-serif is used as the backup text.
 These fonts were chosen to give the website a simple but modern look.

 ## Wireframes
  The wireframes for the websites can be found below.
 I decided not to put text above the social media links in the footer as I preferred the look without text.
-I also put text on in hero image in the center instead of to the right as I also preferred how this looked.
+I also put text on in hero image in the center instead of to the right and moved the logo to the right and menu to the left as I also preferred how this looked.
  - [Wireframe 1](./assets/images/readme-images/wireframe-1.png)
  - [Wireframe 2](./assets/images/readme-images/wireframe-2.png)
  - [Wireframe 3](./assets/images/readme-images/wireframe-3.png)